geoffhouse/bunnyrescue/README.md

 You'll need to decide start and end dates, and communicate this to your users.
 Give them plenty of warning to sign up.

 Usually you'll want to charge people a nominal fee to enter (and that bit's entirely up to you!).
-Peoples' email addresses are added to the system and they're ready to go.They'll get an email with a link for them to log in.
+Peoples' email addresses are added to the system and they're ready to go.
+They'll get an email with a link for them to log in.

 Before the start date, you'll need to print out a load of Bunnies (QR codes) and place them around your neighbourhood.
 You can do this yourself, or delegate to a team.
 The number of bunnies you want to place is entirely up to you - we generally hide 100-200 for 70 or 80 users.

 People click on the link in their email, and choose a team name.
 Once logged in they can view a map of available bunnies, a list of which bunnies they've found, and a leaderboard showing all registered teams.

-In their own time they then set off to find the bunnies.
+Once the event starts, in their own time they set off to find the bunnies.
 When they find one they scan it with a mobile phone (either in the app or using their own camera app) and log them as found.
 Each bunny can have a colour and an optional message which appears when scanned.
+There's no prizes for being the quickest - just for rescuing the most bunnies!

 You can choose the level at which people win a small prize (by default 10) and then award larger prizes to the top finders.
 It's entirely up to you.